Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the firm’s stock in a transaction that occurred on Thursday, June 17th.
-The shares were sold at an average price of $244.65, for a total value of $4,893,000.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction dated Monday, June 21st.
+The stock was sold at an average price of $243.09, for a total value of $4,861,800.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.

 Marc Benioff also recently made the following trade(s):

+CRM has been the topic of several recent research reports.
+Jefferies Financial Group set a $300.00 price objective on salesforce.com and gave the company a “buy” rating in a research report on Monday, May 31st.
+The Goldman Sachs Group reiterated a “buy” rating and set a $320.00 price objective on shares of salesforce.com in a research report on Thursday, June 3rd.
+Sanford C. Bernstein set a $233.00 price objective on salesforce.com and gave the company a “neutral” rating in a research report on Friday, February 26th.
+JPMorgan Chase & Co. set a $250.00 price objective on salesforce.com and gave the company a “buy” rating in a research report on Friday, May 28th.
+Finally, Nord/LB lowered salesforce.com from a “buy” rating to a “hold” rating in a research report on Wednesday, March 24th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating, twenty-six have given a buy rating and one has issued a strong buy rating to the company. salesforce.com presently has a consensus rating of “Buy” and a consensus price target of $275.33.

-Several institutional investors have recently made changes to their positions in the company.
-Cobblestone Capital Advisors LLC NY lifted its position in shares of salesforce.com by 2.8% in the fourth quarter.
-Cobblestone Capital Advisors LLC NY now owns 1,632 shares of the CRM provider’s stock valued at $363,000 after acquiring an additional 45 shares in the last quarter.
-Hengehold Capital Management LLC lifted its position in shares of salesforce.com by 2.1% in the fourth quarter.
-Hengehold Capital Management LLC now owns 2,235 shares of the CRM provider’s stock valued at $497,000 after acquiring an additional 46 shares in the last quarter.
-RFG Advisory LLC lifted its position in shares of salesforce.com by 4.5% in the first quarter.
-RFG Advisory LLC now owns 1,108 shares of the CRM provider’s stock valued at $235,000 after acquiring an additional 48 shares in the last quarter.
-Opal Wealth Advisors LLC lifted its position in shares of salesforce.com by 4.2% in the first quarter.
-Opal Wealth Advisors LLC now owns 1,212 shares of the CRM provider’s stock valued at $257,000 after acquiring an additional 49 shares in the last quarter.
-Finally, Northern Oak Wealth Management Inc. increased its holdings in shares of salesforce.com by 13.6% in the fourth quarter.
-Northern Oak Wealth Management Inc. now owns 417 shares of the CRM provider’s stock worth $93,000 after purchasing an additional 50 shares during the last quarter.
+A number of large investors have recently made changes to their positions in the business.
+Cobblestone Capital Advisors LLC NY raised its stake in salesforce.com by 2.8% during the fourth quarter.
+Cobblestone Capital Advisors LLC NY now owns 1,632 shares of the CRM provider’s stock valued at $363,000 after buying an additional 45 shares during the last quarter.
+Hengehold Capital Management LLC increased its holdings in shares of salesforce.com by 2.1% in the 4th quarter.
+Hengehold Capital Management LLC now owns 2,235 shares of the CRM provider’s stock worth $497,000 after purchasing an additional 46 shares in the last quarter.
+RFG Advisory LLC increased its holdings in shares of salesforce.com by 4.5% in the 1st quarter.
+RFG Advisory LLC now owns 1,108 shares of the CRM provider’s stock worth $235,000 after purchasing an additional 48 shares in the last quarter.
+Opal Wealth Advisors LLC increased its holdings in shares of salesforce.com by 4.2% in the 1st quarter.
+Opal Wealth Advisors LLC now owns 1,212 shares of the CRM provider’s stock worth $257,000 after purchasing an additional 49 shares in the last quarter.
+Finally, Northern Oak Wealth Management Inc. increased its holdings in shares of salesforce.com by 13.6% in the 4th quarter.
+Northern Oak Wealth Management Inc. now owns 417 shares of the CRM provider’s stock worth $93,000 after purchasing an additional 50 shares in the last quarter.
 Institutional investors and hedge funds own 76.13% of the company’s stock.

-A number of research firms recently weighed in on CRM.
-Macquarie raised their price objective on salesforce.com from $252.00 to $273.00 and gave the company an “outperform” rating in a research report on Friday, February 26th.
-Bank of America reaffirmed a “buy” rating and set a $300.00 price objective on shares of salesforce.com in a research report on Monday, February 22nd.
-TheStreet raised salesforce.com from a “c+” rating to a “b-” rating in a report on Monday, April 26th.
-Morgan Stanley lifted their target price on salesforce.com from $270.00 to $285.00 and gave the stock an “overweight” rating in a report on Tuesday, May 25th.
-They noted that the move was a valuation call.
-Finally, UBS Group reissued a “buy” rating and issued a $280.00 target price on shares of salesforce.com in a report on Tuesday, March 16th.
-One research analyst has rated the stock with a sell rating, seven have issued a hold rating, twenty-six have given a buy rating and one has assigned a strong buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus price target of $275.33.

 salesforce.com Company Profile